Using Volunteer Work to boost your Job Skills

 As you focus on your career development you may realise that you need to boost your job skills in order to progress further.
-Ways to do this are to get extra training, focus on them at work or gain work placements.
-However, another thing to consider is boosting your skills through volunteer work.
-Not only are you doing something worthwhile but you can gain all sorts of new skills and take on responsibilities that will stand you in good stead in your career.
+Ways to do this are to get extra training, brush up your skills at work, or gain work placements.
+Another option to consider is boosting your skills through volunteer work.
+Not only are you doing something worthwhile, but you can gain all sorts of new skills and take on responsibilities that will stand you in good stead in your career.

 What Skills Do You Need?

 Before you start considering volunteer work you need to be clear about what skills you need to improve.
-If you need to prove leadership or that you can handle responsibility then you may want to look for a team leader position.
-If you would like to move into marketing and think about helping promote a charity.
+If you need to prove your leadership qualities or that you can handle responsibility then you may want to look for a team leader position.
+If you would like to move into marketing, then think about helping promote a charity.
 If you need to show organisation skills then maybe you could help organise an event or project.
 Once you are clear about what you want to gain from being a volunteer you can look for a placement.

 Finding Volunteer Placement

 Volunteering has become a popular trend but there are still all sorts of organisations crying out for volunteers.
 The internet is a great place to start and to find opportunities in your local area.
-Many counties also have central offices that will be able to give you the details of organisations.
-If you know you want to work for a specific charity then try to approach them directly.
-Be open and flexible as you may not find your perfect placement but can gain a lot from a similar role that can aid your career development.
+Many Citizens Advice Bureaux and local councils will also be able to give you the details of organisations where you can volunteer.
+If you know you want to work for a specific charity, try to approach them directly.
+Be open and flexible as you may not find your perfect placement, but can gain a lot from a similar role that can aid your Career Development.

 Your Commitment